nurmuhammet-ali/Larawiz/README.md

 The Laravel Wizard scaffolder you wanted but never got, until now!

-**How does it work?**

-Larawiz reads one YAML file to create multiple related files in your project for your database, without touching more than one Artisan command.
+Larawiz reads one YAML file to create multiple files for your database, without touching more than one Artisan command: models, migrations, factories, pivot tables, etc.

 ## Requirements: